 How to Find the Right Therapist For You

-Most people begin their search for a therapist online, using a google search or a free online directory.
+Most people begin their search for a therapist online, using a google search or an online therapist directory.
 When choosing a therapist, it’s important to find someone who is a good match for you.
 Practical factors like cost, insurance, and scheduling are important to consider, and it’s also important to find a therapist who has experience treating the issue you want help with.

 Finding someone who you like, trust, and relate to is also important, so consult with a few therapists before making a decision to schedule an appointment.
 If you aren’t getting what you need from your therapist, remember that it is OK to bring up your concerns.
 Most therapists are open to feedback on how they can adjust treatment to better meet your needs or are willing to help you find someone who can.